Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

-\item The appearance of peaks in the study of shelf shufflers is interesting, as peak algebras have appeared in various parts of mathematics. \citet{nyman} proves that the peak algebra is a subalgebra of the symmetric group algebra, and connections with geometry of polytopes can be found in \cite{aguiar06} and \cite{billera}.
-There are also close connections with the theory of $P$-partitions \cite{P1,P2,stem}. \end{itemize} \end{rems}
+\item The appearance of peaks in the study of shelf shufflers is interesting, as peak algebras have appeared in various parts of mathematics. \citet{nyman} proves that the peak algebra is a subalgebra of the symmetric group algebra, and connections with geometry of polytopes can be found in \citet{aguiar06} and \citet{billera}.
+There are also close connections with the theory of $P$-partitions [\citeauthor{P1} (\citeyear{P1,P2}), \citet{stem}]. \end{itemize} \end{rems*}

 The following corollary shows that for a shelf shuffler of $n$ cards with $m$ shelves, the chance of a permutation $w$ with $v$ valleys is monotone decreasing in $v$.
-Thus, the identity (or any other unimodal permutation) is most likely and an alternating permutation (down, up, down, up, \textellipsis) is least likely.
-From Theorem \ref{shelf}, the chance of a fixed permutation with $v$ valleys is
+Thus, the identity (or any other unimodal permutation) is most likely and an alternating permutation$\ldots$ (down, up, down, up$,\ldots$) is least likely.
+From Theorem~\ref{shelf}, the chance of a fixed permutation with $v$ valleys is \begin{cor} For $P(v)$ defined at \eqref{31}, $P(v)\geq P(v+1), 0\leq v\leq(n-1)/2$. \end{cor}